roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Introduction/Professional managed Kubernetes clusters.md

 ---
-keyword: [professional managed Kubernetes cluster, professional managed Kubernetes cluster, introduction to professional managed Kubernetes cluster]
+keyword: [professional managed Kubernetes clusters, professional managed Kubernetes clusters, introduction to professional managed Kubernetes clusters]
 ---

 # Professional managed Kubernetes clusters

-Professional managed Kubernetes clusters are developed based on managed Kubernetes clusters.
+Professional managed Kubernetes clusters are developed on top of managed Kubernetes clusters.
 Professional managed Kubernetes clusters offer higher reliability and security in large-scale production environments for enterprise users.
 Professional managed Kubernetes clusters are also covered by the service-level agreement \(SLA\) that supports compensation clauses.

 Professional managed Kubernetes clusters provide all benefits of managed Kubernetes clusters.
 For example, master nodes are also highly available and managed by Container Service for Kubernetes \(ACK\).
 In addition, professional managed Kubernetes clusters provide higher reliability, security, and schedulability.
-Professional managed Kubernetes clusters are covered by terms of SLA for customer compensation and are suitable for enterprises that require higher security and stability for large-scale business deployed in a production environment.
+Professional managed Kubernetes clusters are covered by terms of SLA for customer compensation.
+Professional managed Kubernetes clusters are suitable for enterprises that require higher security and stability for large-scale business deployed in a production environment.

 ## Scenarios